pymor/pymor/docs/source/tutorial01.rst

    m.parameters

-As we can see, pyMOR automatically derives that in this case the model depends on two parameters, and we have to provide two values when solving the model:
+As we can see, pyMOR automatically derives that in this case the model depends on two |Parameters|, and we have to provide two values when solving the model:

 .. nbplot::

    m.visualize(m.solve({'diffu': 0.001, 'neum': 1}))

-We can also simply specify a list of parameter values, in which case pyMOR assumes an alphabetical ordering of the parameters:
+For :meth:`~pymor.models.interface.Model.solve` we can also simply pass a list of parameter values, in which case pyMOR assumes an alphabetical ordering of the parameters:

 .. nbplot::